SpeedAug: Policy Acceleration via Tempo-Enriched Policy and RL Fine-Tuning: Approach

-where $U(a, b)$ is a uniform distribution over $[a,b]$, and $v_\text{max}$ controls the maximum acceleration factor.
-The resulting policy covers a range of synthetically accelerated action tempos, leveraging the multimodal action distribution of the diffusion-based policy and action chunking scheme.
-Although naively executing this policy may lead to high variance in task completion and execution speed, it serves as an initial policy for subsequent RL fine-tuning, promoting efficient exploration and refining it into a stable and fast policy.
+where $U(a, b)$ is a uniform distribution over $[a,b]$, and $v_\text{max}$ controls the maximum tempo.
+The resulting policy covers a range of accelerated action tempos, leveraging the multimodal action distribution of the generative policy and action chunking scheme.
+Although naively executing this policy may lead to high variance in task completion, it serves as an initial policy for subsequent RL fine-tuning, promoting efficient exploration and refining it into a stable and fast policy.